sadman-shami/dotfiles/README.md

 _This setup is only for the powershell user_

 - Install Nerd Font From [nerdfonts.com](https://www.nerdfonts.com/font-downloads).
-- Run the following code.
+- Run the following commands.

 ```sh
 # install git